 Serenity Falls – Buderim

-Buderim Forest Park is a secluded oasis only a short drive from the centre of the Buderim Village.
+Need a soul cleanse, stat?
+Buderim Forest Park is just a short drive from the centre of the Buderim Village.
+However, you’d swear this secluded oasis was far from anywhere.
 The jewel of this subtropical paradise is the aptly named Serenity Falls.
-Plunging into a gorgeous rock pool, Serenity Falls is one of the prettiest and most easily accessible waterfalls on this list.
-Serenity Bridge, which spans the lower part of the pool, allows views of the falls and the cave behind.
+Plunging into a gorgeous rock pool, Serenity Falls is one of the prettiest and most accessible waterfalls in Queensland.
+As a result, Serenity Bridge, which spans the lower part of the pool, allows gorgeous views of the falls and the cave behind.
+And… exhale.

 Queen Mary Falls – Granite Belt

-If you think a big drop is what makes a waterfall then Queen Mary Falls will impress, with its 40-metre descent into the basalt gorge below.
-Surrounded by lush rainforest the valley is located in the Main Range National Park, around two hours drive south-west of Brisbane.
+Think a big drop is what makes a waterfall?
+Then Queen Mary Falls will really blow your hair back, due to its 40-metre descent into the basalt gorge below.
+Surrounded by tangled rainforest, the valley is located in the Main Range National Park, around two hours drive south-west of Brisbane.

 JC Slaughter Falls – Mt Coot-tha

-Not far from the hustle of Brisbane the mighty Mt Coot-tha climbs to the dizzy height of 287 metres above sea level.
-Not that big really, but still tall enough to squeeze rain from the belly of passing storms during the summer months and turn quiet streams into gushing creeks.
+Rising above the hustle of Brisbane, the mighty Mt Coot-tha climbs to 287 metres above sea level.
+That’s tall enough to squeeze rain from the belly of passing storms during the summer months and turn quiet streams into gushing creeks.

-Easy to get to, JC Slaughter Falls has great picnic spots – but get there soon after the rain when the falls are at their best.
+Easy to get to, and the perfect breather from the city, JC Slaughter Falls has great picnic spots.
+Get there soon after the rain when the falls are at their best.